Professor Ginny Russell

 I trained as a researcher at the BBC’s Natural History Unit in Bristol, becoming a television producer/director (Full list of TV credits).
 In 2002 I joined the University of Exeter in a communications role, during my PhD I was retained as Public Engagement Officer and was involved in science communication through Exeter’s Café Scientifique.

 I was awarded an ESRC/MRC PhD studentship in 2008 and completed my PhD in 2011.
-Since then I have been an interdisciplinary researcher in critical diagnosis studies, studying child and adult mental health, with a particular focus on ADHD and autism.
+Since then I have been an interdisciplinary researcher in critical diagnosis studies, studying child and adult mental health, with a particular focus on neurodiversity.